IBM/idz-utilities/README.md

 # idz-utilities
-Repo containing samples for IDz.
-IDz is an Eclipse based Integrated Development Environment for mainframe application developers.
+Repository containing samples for IBM Developer for z Systems (IDz).
+IDz is a comprehensive integrated development environment for developing and maintaining IBM z/OS applications.
+It covers both modern and traditional editing and SCM integration in remote and local usage scenarios.